 Will Brexit affect the regulation of optical devices and medicines?

 Spectacle frames, lenses and contact lenses are regulated as medical devices under EU and UK law, and optical practices use a range of regulated medicines.
-The UK regulator, the Medicines & Healthcare products Regulatory Agency (MHRA), said in its corporate plan published in April 2018 that the UK Government wants “to retain a close working partnership with both EU and other global regulators to ensure patients continue to have timely access to safe medicines and medical innovations”, but that the exact nature of the MHRA’s relationship with EU regulators will depend on the Brexit negotiations.
+The MHRA has said that the UK Government wants “to retain a close working partnership with both EU and other global regulators to ensure patients continue to have timely access to safe medicines and medical innovations”, but that the exact nature of the MHRA’s relationship with EU regulators will depend on the outcome of Brexit negotiations.

 As with trade tariffs, the future shape of regulation will be partly a political decision for the UK Government, and partly a matter of international negotiation.
 The UK’s current policy aim on the regulation of goods seems to be to remain harmonised with EU rules unless and until the UK decides to diverge from them.
 However, it may be challenging to persuade the EU to agree to this.